imjoy-team/ImJoy/docs/api.md

 ```

 Use the returned object to update the window, or use `onClose` to set a callback
 function which will be called when the window is closed.
-Similarily, `onResize` can be used to set callbacks which will be called when the window size is changed.
+Similarly, `onResize` can be used to set callbacks which will be called when the window size is changed.

 To close the created window, call `win.close()`.